sakilmurad/edafternew/docs/catalog/quadrants.md

 ## Quadrant 3
 Product offers in categories under this group can be from OEMs and/ or their Authorized Resellers concurrently.

-In case OEM has not created Product Catalogue, Authorized Resellers of OEMs are also permitted to do the same.
+In case OEM has not created a Product Catalog, Authorized Resellers of OEMs are also permitted to do the same.

 :book: **Example Categories**:- Furniture Office/ Lab Equipment's Textile